zhanglab/psamm/docs/commands.rst

     $ psamm-model genedelete --gene ExGene1 --method moma

-There are four different implementation of MOMA inside of PSAMM:
+There are four implementations of MOMA inside of PSAMM:

 lin MOMA (``--method lin_moma``)
   Finds the maximum biomass after a gene deletions, such that the change in